 This command uses the same query syntax as the list command.
-You'll be shown a list of the files that will be removed and asked to confirm.
-By default, this just removes entries from the library database; it doesn't touch the files on disk.
-To actually delete the files, use beet remove -d.
-If you do not want to be prompted to remove the files, use beet remove -f.
+By default, it just removes entries from the library database; it doesn't touch the files on disk.
+To actually delete the files, use the -d flag.
+When the -a flag is given, the command operates on albums instead of individual tracks.